Discovery

 Research into the Problem Space

 We started with background research, but parachute packing is very complicated and involves many variables.
 We needed to go to the site and observe firsthand how parachute packers did their jobs.
 We performed a contextual inquiry at Fort Gregg-Adams, which helped us empathize with our users and reveal key pain points.
-Based on our findings, we could create insights and actionable areas of opportunity to guide our designs.
+From our findings, we were able to create 4 insights.

 Riggers

 Their job is to pack 15 parachutes a day.
 There are 4 riggers per 1 inspector.
-They often have to wait around for inspectors to perform a review.
+They often have to wait around for inspectors to check their parachute.

 Inspectors